Flat Stanley: In popular culture

-The project was featured in the 2004 episode of the animated TV series King of the Hill How I Learned to Stop Worrying and Love the Alamo, in which Nancy Gribble receives a Flat Stanley in the mail.
+The project was featured in the 2004 episode of the animated TV series King of the Hill "How I Learned to Stop Worrying and Love the Alamo", in which Nancy Gribble receives a Flat Stanley in the mail.
 Peggy Hill and Luanne Platter photograph it in a number of dangerous situations, resulting in the school's Flat Stanley Project being canceled.

 According to the February 26, 2009 broadcast of Countdown with Keith Olbermann, Flat Stanley was on board the US Airways Flight 1549, which landed safely in the Hudson River.
 He was carried to safety in the briefcase of his traveling companion.

 In early 2010, Darren Haas, a Flat Stanley advocate and applications architect, approached Dale Hubert with the idea of turning the Flat Stanley Project concept into an app for the iPhone.
 The app was released in late 2010, but is no longer available in the App Store.

 Also in 2010, fans of the baseball team St. Louis Cardinals were asked (via the team website) to petition US President Barack Obama to award the Presidential Medal of Freedom to Baseball Hall of Famer Stan Musial.
 A "Flat Stan" downloadable cutout figure was made available to encourage Cardinals fans to take photos with Musial's caricature and send them in as petitions.

 Flat Stanley appears in the 2014 Jeff Kinney novel Diary of a Wimpy Kid: The Long Haul.

 In 2022, cast member Sarah Sherman held up a Flat Stanley during the closing credits of an episode of Saturday Night Live.

-Dog Man Unleashed – the second in the series of Dog Man novels – contains an homage to Flat Stanley: the antagonist feigns a crush by cutting out a cardboard likeness of himself, and inserts it under a bulletin board.
+Dog Man Unleashed – the second in the series of Dog Man novels – contains a homage to Flat Stanley: the antagonist Petey feigns a crush by cutting out a cardboard likeness of himself, and inserts it under a bulletin board.
+With the cardboard likeness also coming to life as another antagonist.